pawelkrol/sbt-commtest/README.md

 In an above example `target/program` would be created by packaging `target/program.prg`.
 Note that the main program file does not need to end with a `.src` extension (you may not necessarily want to unit test it before packaging), it will be successfully compiled and packaged nonetheless.

-Package the program:
+Package the program onto a target D64 disk image:

     sbt> package

 `mainProgram` setting will also determine a file name of a target D64 disk image (e.g. `target/program.d64`).

+Package the program onto a target hard drive image:

+    sbt> packageIde64

 Execute the program within an emulator (optionally with an additional hardware simulated):

     sbt> run
-    sbt> run-ide64
+    sbt> runIde64
-    sbt> run-plus60k
+    sbt> runPlus60k

+Please note that running the program in the IDE64-simulated environment requires a successful build and packaging of an IDE64 hard drive image, i.e. you have to execute the `packageIde64` task first.

-Delete files produced by the build:
+Delete all files produced by the build:

     sbt> clean